lilasta/const_context/README.md

 Other things to know:

+- You can't bind values as mutable.
+- You can't bind values that refer to other values.
 - Continuation is not currently supported.
     - You can't use the effect feature to define `resume` or `return`.